VTWorksForWomen/step-up-it/class-notes.md

 - Table Attributes
 	+ Make a cell span multiple rows `<td rowspan="2">`
 	+ Make a cell span multiple columns `<td colspan="2">`

 - Next Steps
-	+ Watch this old (2009) [video](http://css-tricks.com/video-screencasts/61-basic-table-styling/) (you can skip 4:30-6:20 which is basically an add) about styling tables
+	+ Watch this old (2009) [video](http://css-tricks.com/video-screencasts/61-basic-table-styling/) (you can skip 4:30-6:20 which is basically an ad) about styling tables

 ### HTML Entities